DavidFengg/JTree/README.md

 # Docker
-For golang code, may need to change the connection string with the update ip for the docker continer
+For golang code, may need to change the connection string with an updated IP address for the docker container
 ```bash
 $ docker inspect <container name> | grep IPAddr
 ```